How to Write a Thank You Email After an Interview

 (Avoid trite, meaningless closings.
 How does good tidings relate to this situation?)

 (A job thank you message requires a closing salutation, such as "Best regards," not just a name.)

-The overall tone and content of this email was fully writer focused.
-All business communication should be reader focused.
-In this case, the message needed to include content and tone that would resonate to the two vice-presidents who interviewed him.
+The overall tone and content of this email were fully writer-focused.
+All business communication should be reader-focused.
+In this case, the message needed to include content and tone that would resonate with the two vice presidents who interviewed him.
 It needed to convince them he would be the best person for their particular job.
 Instead, it was all about him and his perspectives.

-His lack of reader focus cost him a lucrative job he really wanted.
+His lack of reader focus cost him the lucrative job he wanted.

 Business Email writing is a requisite skill.
 Invest in your career growth in this Email Course.